Exact dimer phase with anisotropic interaction for one dimensional magnets: Abstract

 \section{Abstract}

-We report the exact dimer phase, in which the ground states are described by product of singlet dimer, in the extended XYZ model by direct generalizing the isotropic Majumdar-Ghosh model to the fully anisotropic regime.
-This model also supports three different ferromagnetic (FM) phases, denoted as $x$-FM, $y$-FM and $z$-FM.
-The boundaries between the dimer phase and FM phases are infinite-fold degenerate.
-The breaking of this infinite-fold degeneracy by either translational symmetry or $\mathbb{Z}_2$ symmetry lead to dimer phase and FM phases, respectively.
-Moreover, the boundaries between the three FM phases are critical with central charge $c=1$.
-We characterize the properties of these boundaries using entanglement entropy, excitation gap and long-range spin-spin correlations.
-These results are relevant to a large number of quasi-one-dimensional magnets, in which anisotropy is necessary to isolate a single chain out from the bulk material.
-We discuss the possible experimental signatures in true materials with magnetic field along different directions, and show that the anisotropy may resolve the long-standing disagreements between theory and experiments.
+We report the exact dimer phase, in which the ground states are described by product of singlet dimer, in the extended XYZ model by generalizing the isotropic Majumdar-Ghosh model to the fully anisotropic region.
+We demonstrate that this phase can be realized even in models when antiferromagnetic interaction along one of the three directions.
+This model also supports three different ferromagnetic (FM) phases, denoted as $x$-FM, $y$-FM and $z$-FM, polarized along the three directions.
+The boundaries between the exact dimer phase and FM phases are infinite-fold degenerate.
+The breaking of this infinite-fold degeneracy by either translational symmetry breaking or $\mathbb{Z}_2$ symmetry breaking leads to exact dimer phase and FM phases, respectively.
+Moreover, the boundaries between the three FM phases are critical with central charge $c=1$ for free fermions.
+We characterize the properties of these boundaries using entanglement entropy, excitation gap, and long-range spin-spin correlation functions.
+These results are relevant to a large number of one dimensional magnets, in which anisotropy is necessary to isolate a single chain out from the bulk material.
+We discuss the possible experimental signatures in realistic materials with magnetic field along different directions and show that the anisotropy may resolve the disagreement between theory and experiments based on isotropic spin-spin interactions.

-The spin models for magnetism phases are basic topics in modern physics.
-In these models, only a few of them, most of which focused on one dimension, can be solved exactly and understood completely.
-In general, we may categorize these models into two groups.
-In the first group, the models can be solved exactly using some mathematical techniques based on their symmetries\cite{baxter2016exactly}, with typical examples such as transverse Ising, XX and XXZ models\cite{lieb1961two, pfeuty1970one, cheng2018symmetry}.
-Some of them may even be mapped to the Hubbard model \cite{batista2001generalized,narozhny1998transport,karbach2005spin,yao2011robust,mukherjee2007quenching}.
-Thus, their whole spectra and thermodynamic properties can be obtained exactly.
-In some of these models, the excitations can be totally different from that in three dimensional bulk.
-Recently, the spinon excitations in these models have been direct measured in experiments\cite{tennant1993unbound,wang2018experimental,wang2015spinon} by neutron diffraction.
-These solvable models also play essential role in the understanding of the non-equilibrium dynamics, phase transitions and entanglement in many-body systems\cite{mukherjee2007quenching, osterloh2002scaling, vidal2003entanglement,bonnes2014light,bertini2016transport}.